 26. Have I linked to authority sites?

 Search engines like Google are particularly generous to sites with content that’s linked to other authority sites.
+For instance, if you were writing about technology, you might consider linking from related tech directories like Best IT Blog.

 27. Have I backed up my claims?